 Till vs No-Till

 Before we dive into the common soil preparation methods, let’s talk about no-till farming (zero tillage or direct drilling).
 No-till farming is a farming technique for growing without disturbing the soil through tillage.
-There are many benefits to no-till farming, including decreasing soil erosion, reducing irrigation needs, minimizing fertilizer and amendments, reducing weed pressure, and preserving soil biology, nutrients and health.
+There are many benefits to no-till farming, including decreasing soil erosion, reducing irrigation needs, minimizing fertilizer and amendments, reducing weed pressure, and preserving soil biology, nutrients, and health.

 No-tilling typically occurs by either over-seeding or direct seeding through or over a previous cover crop.
 The cover crop acts as mulch and compost for the new planting and additional weed protection.
-In some cases farmers may apply an herbicide to the previous cover crop or can use silage tarps to prepare the bed for planting.
-Silage tarps are a large UV coated plastic that can be spread over a cover crop and within as little as 3 weeks can suffocate and kill the previous cover weed seeds laying dormant in that area.
+In some cases, farmers may apply an herbicide to the previous cover crop or can use silage tarps to prepare the bed for planting.
+Silage tarps are large UV-coated plastic that can be spread over a cover crop and within as little as 3 weeks can suffocate and kill the previous cover weed seeds laying dormant in that area.
 This process safely protects the microbiology and nutrients of the underlying soil.
-When complete, you're left with a bed ready to plant with minimal labor and high nutrient load.
+When complete, you're left with a bed ready to plant with minimal labor and a high nutrient load.

 Today tillage is the most common way that farms prepare their soil, but more and more farmers are seeing the benefits of no-till or low-till techniques that use minimal or shallow tillage, by using a disc harrow.
-There are different methods and equipment needs to pro and con in any type of soil preparation, so be sure to do your research to understand more what might work best for your operation.
+There are different methods and equipment needs to pro and con in any type of soil preparation, so be sure to do your research to understand more about what might work best for your operation.

 Let the Soil Dry

-In many areas spring means lots of moisture in the form of rain or snow, which is great for getting moisture to perennial plants and trees, but is not so great for soil preparation.
+In many areas, spring means lots of moisture in the form of rain or snow, which is great for getting moisture to perennial plants and trees, but is not so great for soil preparation.
 Trying to work water-logged soils is difficult and also creates excess soil compaction which causes root impediments and nutrient loss.
-Before you start digging, plowing or tilling it’s important to make sure the moisture level in the soil has dropped to workable levels.
+Before you start digging, plowing, or tilling it’s important to make sure the moisture level in the soil has dropped to workable levels.
 To test if the soil is dry enough you can perform a basic soil test.
 Make sure to do this in a few different areas of the field you’re planning to prepare.
 Scoop up a handful of soil and squeeze it into a ball with light pressure, then drop the ball of soil on a hard surface like a rock or your boot, if the ball bounces (or forms a puddle) you should probably wait, but if the ball easily breaks apart, your soil is likely dry enough to start preparing.

 Mowing & Incorporating Cover Crops

 After the cover crop or plant matter has settled for a few days the plant and root material should be fully tilled or plowed into the field.
 Fully breaking down the cover crop will help the nutrients be more easily absorbed into the soil and minimize the risk of re-growth from the cover crop.
-Ideally allow the field to rest for 3-6 weeks after incorporating your cover crop before preparing beds or sowing seeds to to allow for the maximum absorption of nutrients into the soil.
+Ideally, allow the field to rest for 3-6 weeks after incorporating your cover crop before preparing beds or sowing seeds to allow for the maximum absorption of nutrients into the soil.

 Check out some top cover crops that might benefit your soil.